Tuhin-thinks/Project-Manager/README.md

 ## Requirements:
 - Python version 3.6+ installed
 - PyQt5 installed
-- Sqlite3 (in built since python 2.7)
+- Sqlite3 (in-built since python 2.7)

 ## What are the advanced features in it?
 - Advanced layout management in GUI windows using PyQt5